The 5 Best Austin Neighborhoods for Car-Free Living

-In spite of its high population, its many city-wide green initiatives, and its reputation as a mecca for recreational outdoor activities, Austin remains a fairly car-centric town from a transportation perspective.
+In spite of its high population, its many city-wide green initiatives, and its reputation as a destination for recreational outdoor activities, Austin remains a fairly car-centric town from a transportation perspective.

 However, as Austinites become more environmentally conscious and as more people move to the Lone Star Capital from pedestrian-friendly metropolises like San Francisco and Chicago, a growing number of residents support methods of transport that don’t involve driving a car.
-If you’re looking for an Austin neighborhood that easily accommodates denizens without cars (while still making it easy for them to get around town), these four neighborhoods are among the best.
+If you’re looking to live in an area that makes getting around Austin without a car feel possible (and even fun), then these five neighborhoods are among the best.

 It stands to reason that the epicenter of Austin’s business, commerce, and entertainment industries also features numerous methods of traveling in and out.
 Downtown Austin is by far the most accessible neighborhood in the city for those using public transit; the CapMetro bus system’s express lines (like the 801 and the 803) include stops in the downtown district, as do the Metro Express routes leading to farther-flung neighborhoods and suburbs (like the 980 and the 981).